-A Kentucky Main Street Program
+A Proud Main Street Program

 1. Downtown Facade Improvement Fund - When funds are available, the Main Street Program provides assistance to property owners and businesses for exterior building improvements and signage.